Washington

 like it or not, to seek out funds wherever it might lead.
 For most that has lead to offering online classes.
 However, DiUlus

-literally all of MIT's 1500 online courses are now free.
+all of MIT's 1500 online courses are now free.
 Illinois, on the other hand is a recent tragedy.
-They inescapably
+They inescapably could

 DiUlus argues that leadership